How Trump's Funding Cuts Threaten 'Basic Health Program' Plans

 Last month, the attorneys general of the two states filed suit to restore the federal funding.

-Noting that New York's Essential Plan, as it's called, covers more than 700,000 low-income New Yorkers, Attorney General Eric Schneiderman said in a press release, "I won't stand by as the federal government continues to renege on its most basic obligations in a transparent attempt to dismantle the Affordable Care Act."
+Noting that New York's Essential Plan covers more than 700,000 low-income New Yorkers, Attorney General Eric Schneiderman said in a press release, "I won't stand by as the federal government continues to renege on its most basic obligations in a transparent attempt to dismantle the Affordable Care Act."

 In their lawsuit, Schneiderman and Minnesota Attorney General Lori Swanson argue that, among other things, the administration's decision to cut off CSR payments is procedurally flawed and violates its obligations under the health law.
 They want the court to restore the states' Basic Health Program funding.